Sirtuins, Aging, and Mitochondrial Function

 Mitochondria cross-section showing inner and outer membranes.
 Wikimedia Commons – C/C license

-The inner membrane of the mitochondria is where a lot of the magic takes place.
-It is where a series of reactions change the electrical potential (think energy) across the membrane.
+The inner membrane of the mitochondria is where a lot of the magic happens.
+It is here that a series of reactions change the electrical potential (think energy) across the membrane.
+This is called the electron transport chain.

-But we also need a way to turn on and off the production of the required proteins inside the mitochondria and take care of oxidative stress.
-That is where sirtuins come into play — along with NAD+.
+Cells also need a way to turn on and off the production of the necessary proteins inside the mitochondria.
+Plus, cells need to take care of oxidative stress that results from mitochondrial energy production.
+This is where sirtuins come in — along with NAD+.

 What do sirtuins have to do with aging?

-Acetyl groups within the cell nucleus attach to the DNA at specific points, marking and opening up the DNA for transcription.
-They are like a chemical post-it note, pointing to what needs to be transcribed and then turned into a protein.
+In the cell nucleus, acetyl groups attach to the DNA at specific sites, marking and opening up the DNA for transcription.
+They are like a chemical post-it note, pointing to what needs to be transcribed and made into a protein.

 Sirtuin activation occurs by NAD+ (nicotinamide adenine dinucleotide).
-NAD is also a vital component of mitochondrial energy production; it elevates in response to calorie restriction.
+Thus, NAD is also an essential component of mitochondrial energy production.

 Related Article: NAD+, nicotinamide riboside, and NMN)

-SIRT3 is a mitochondrial protein and has also been studied in regards to longevity and metabolic syndrome.
-It involves turning on and off several important mitochondrial genes.
-Higher levels of SIRT3 have connections to longevity.
+SIRT3 (sirtuin 3) is a mitochondrial protein that also influences longevity and metabolic syndrome.
+It is involved in turning on and off several important mitochondrial genes through deacetylation.

 SIRT3 is also involved in metabolism, and a study with mice lacking SIRT3 had greater obesity and insulin resistance on a high-fat diet.
 Reduced SIRT3 function leads to mitochondrial dysfunction and metabolic syndrome.[ref][ref]

-Mice with the gene deleted are more likely to have tumors, and human breast cancer tissue shows deletion of SIRT3 in 40% of carcinomas.[ref]
-SIRT3 function is significant in preventing cancer.
+Studies show that mice with the SIRT3 gene deleted are more likely to have tumors.
+In humans, breast cancer tissue shows deletion of SIRT3 in 40% of tumors.[ref]

 What activates SIRT3?

-Researchers have found that both exposures to the cold and reducing calories upregulate SIRT3.[ref]
+Researchers have found that both exposure to cold and calorie restriction upregulate SIRT3.[ref]

-Other studies show that calorie restriction slows age-related hearing loss through increasing SIRT3 “by promoting the glutathione-mediated mitochondrial antioxidant defense system.” [ref][ref]
+Studies show that calorie restriction slows age-related hearing loss by increasing SIRT3 “by promoting the glutathione-mediated mitochondrial antioxidant defense system.” [ref][ref]

 SIRT3 may be involved in longevity through interaction with FOXO3, which “modulates mitochondrial mass, A/TP production, and clearance of defective mitochondria”.[ref]
 FOXO3 genetic variants are also associated with increased longevity.